Bernd Erbel: Career

 In 1977 Erbel worked at the German embassy in Beirut, Lebanon, followed by a career in Sana'a, Riyadh, and Cairo.
-From July 2004 until August 2006 he was the German Ambassador in Iraq.
+From July 2004 until August 2006 he was the German ambassador in Iraq.

 In 2013 Erbel retired and now resides in Germany.

 In 2019 Erbel was appointed to the Instrument in Support of Trade Exchanges (INSTEX).
 Shortly after, Erbel stated that he would not be available for personal reasons to head the organization.
 His decision followed a report in German tabloid Bild drew attention to a YouTube interview in which he voiced criticism of Israel and its role in the Middle East and showed understanding for Iran's ambitions to develop a ballistic missile program.

 Resign from INSTEX

 In August 2019, he was forced to resign after criticizing Israel.
-Erbel said during on Jebsen's YouTube channel interview that “the Palestinians are the victims of our victims” and “there would be no Palestine problem if the Jewish state was founded in East Prussia”.
+Erbel said during Jebsen's YouTube channel interview that "the Palestinians are the victims of our victims" and "there would be no Palestine problem if the Jewish state was founded in East Prussia".